 It is a shame that Trump didn’t read Dixit and Nalebuff’s excellent work (or independently develop some coherent ideas of his own) before becoming President.
 Life has many opportunities for collaboration for mutual benefit.
-The good news is that the Trump Fallacy may be widespread but I am confident that it can be overcome.
+The Trump Fallacy may be widespread.
+Still, I am confident that such mistaken thinking can be overcome.

 Read: Avinash K. Dixit and Barry J. Nalebuff (2008) The Art of Strategy: A Game Theorist’s Guide to Success in Business and Life, W.W.Norton & Company, New York